A Heuristic approach to the Iwasawa theory of elliptic curves: Introduction

-where $\mu_p(K), \lambda_p(K)\in \Z_{\geq 0}$ and $\nu_p(K)\in \Z$ are the associated invariants \cite{Iwasawa}.
-Iwasawa then conjectured that $\mu_p(K)=0$ for all number fields $K$ and all prime numbers $p$.
-Ferrero and Washington proved this conjecture when $K/\Q$ is an abelian extension.
-Mazur initiated the Iwasawa theory of elliptic curves which deals with the asymptotic growth properties of Selmer groups in $\Z_p$-extensions \cite{mazur}.
-Let $E$ be an elliptic curve over $\Q$.
-Let $\Q_{\op{cyc}}$ denote the cyclotomic $\Z_p$-extension of $\Q$.
-Assume that $E$ has good ordinary reduction at $p$.
-Kato proved that the Selmer group $\op{Sel}_{p^\infty}(E/\Q_{\op{cyc}})$ is a cofinitely generated and cotorsion module over the Iwasawa algebra \cite{kato}.
+Elliptic curves, fundamental in arithmetic geometry, are smooth projective genus-one curves with a distinguished point.
+For a number field \( K \), the group of \( K \)-rational points \( E(K) \) is finitely generated by the Mordell--Weil theorem, decomposing into a torsion subgroup and a free part of rank \( r \), the Mordell--Weil rank.
+This rank is central to the study of elliptic curves and relates to the arithmetic of Selmer groups \( \operatorname{Sel}_p(E/K) \), whose dimension gives an upper bound on \( r \).
+In Iwasawa theory, elliptic curves are studied over \( \mathbb{Z}_p \)-extensions.
+For \( E/\mathbb{Q} \) and a prime \( p \) where \( E \) has good ordinary reduction, the \( p \)-primary Selmer group \( \operatorname{Sel}_{p^\infty}(E/\mathbb{Q}_{\operatorname{cyc}}) \) is conjectured to be cofinitely generated and torsion over \( \mathbb{Z}_p[[T]] \).
+Kato \cite{kato} proved that \( \operatorname{Sel}_{p^\infty}(E/\mathbb{Q}_{\operatorname{cyc}}) \) is a cofinitely generated and cotorsion module over the Iwasawa algebra.
 The $\mu$-invariant of the Selmer group is $0$ if it is cofinitely generated as a $\Z_p$-module.
 Let $E[p]$ be the $p$-torsion subgroup of $E(\bar{\Q})$ and be the Galois representation on $E[p]$, also called the \emph{residual representation}.
 The following conjecture of Greenberg will be the primary focus of this article. \begin{conjecture} Let $p$ be an odd prime number and $E$ be an elliptic curve over $\Q$.
 Assume that $E$ has good ordinary reduction at $p$ and that $\rho_{E,p}$ is irreducible.
-Then, the $p$-primary Selmer group $\op{Sel}_{p^\infty}(E/\Q_{\op{cyc}})$ is a cofinitely generated $\Z_p$-module. \end{conjecture}

-The primary focus of this article is to study the conjecture of Greenberg from a statistical point of view.
-We consider elliptic curves with good ordinary reduction at $p$ that are ordered according to their naive height.
-A theorem of Duke states that a density $1$ set of such elliptic curves have the property that $\rho_{E, p}$ is surjective.
+Then, the $p$-primary Selmer group $\op{Sel}_{p^\infty}(E/\Q_{\op{cyc}})$ is a cofinitely generated $\Z_p$-module. \end{conjecture} A theorem of Duke \cite{Dukeexceptional} states that a density $1$ set of such elliptic curves have the property that $\rho_{E, p}$ is surjective.
 Greenberg's conjecture thus has the following conjectural implication for elliptic curves on average.